CHAPTER ONE: General Information

 · Recording program income;

-· Monitoring effort certification;
+· Monitoring the effort certification process;

 · Providing information for financial reports;